giniedp/glib/README.md

 [![Build status][travis-shield]][travis-url]
 [![Coverage status][cover-shield]][cover-url]

-> This is a spare time project and is maintained occasionally.
+> This is a spare time project.
+Frequently changed.
+Occasionally maintained.
+Mainly to poke around with browser technologies.

 # [G]glib

-Gglib framework is a collection of graphics related libraries and tools written in Typescript.
+A collection of graphics and game engine related libraries including packages to work with webGL, 3D math, content processing, scene management, shader composition and more.
-It abstracts WebGL calls and provides a simplified interface for graphics rendering.

 # Project structure